Tachyonic AdS/QCD, Determining the Strong Running Coupling and \beta-function in both UV and IR Regions of AdS Space: Review of Holograhic QCD

-{where $\mathcal{M}$ is the mass, $L$ relative orbital angular momentum of $q$ (quark) and $\bar{q}$ (antiquark), $U(\zeta)\,=\,\kappa^4\zeta^2+2\kappa^2(L+S+1)$ is the confining potential in the soft-wall model with mass-scale $\kappa$ and spin $S$}.
-Therefore, when the key dynamical impact variable $\zeta$; is correctly identified, we can reduce the theory to a semi-classical approximation.
-In this case, the properties of the strong interacting dynamics; are centered on an effective potential $U(\zeta)$.
-It is striking that, in the semi-classical approximation, the LF Hamiltonian has a structure that exactly agrees with the eigenvalue equations in the $5$-dimensional AdS space.
-That permits us to relate the AdS wave function $\Phi(z)$ to the internal constituent structure of the hadron.
-This characteristic yields a relation between the coordinate $z$ in the AdS space with $\zeta$ \cite{Brodsky2}.
+where $\mathcal{M}$ is the mass, $L$ relative orbital angular momentum of $q$ (quark) and $\bar{q}$ (antiquark), $U(\zeta)\,=\,\kappa^4\zeta^2+2\kappa^2(L+S+1)$ is the confining potential in the soft-wall model with mass-scale $\kappa$ and spin $S$.
+A full derivation of \cref{lf} can be found in \cite{holographic-qcd2} and references therein.
+Therefore, when $\zeta$ is correctly defined, we can reduce the theory to a semi-classical approximation.
+In this case, the properties of the strong interacting dynamics are centered on an effective potential $U(\zeta)$ \cite{AdS-book}.
+The advantage of LF holography is its direct geometric interpretation of confinement and the natural identification of the holographic coordinate $\zeta$ with the invariant impact variable of the LF wavefunctions, enabling a unified description of hadron spectra and the running coupling \cite{holographic-qcd, holographic-qcd2}.
+Compared to other holographic approaches, it provides a simpler and more transparent framework to describe the scale dependence of $\alpha_s(Q^2)$ across both UV and IR regimes \cite{ads-beta-f, AdS-book}.

+The mapping between the AdS coordinate \(z\) and the physical light-front variable \(\zeta\) is established by matching the AdS wave equation with Eq.~(1).
+For a two-particle bound state, the invariant impact variable \(\zeta = \sqrt{x(1-x)}\, b_\perp\), where \(x\) is the longitudinal momentum fraction and \(b_\perp\) the transverse separation, is identified with \(z\) up to a scale factor, i.e., \(\zeta = z\).
+This relation is derived by comparing electromagnetic current matrix elements in AdS space with their light-front counterparts, yielding \(z = \zeta\) in units where the AdS radius \(R = 1\) \cite{holographic-qcd2, Brodsky3, dilaton-profile}.